Jake Burger Player Props: White Sox vs. Mets

-The Chicago White Sox, including Jake Burger (.351 on-base percentage in past 10 games, 74 points above season-long percentage), take on starter Carlos Carrasco and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+The Chicago White Sox, including Jake Burger and his .647 slugging percentage over his past 10 games, battle starter Justin Verlander and the New York Mets at Citi Field, Wednesday at 7:10 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Braves.
+He racked up two extra-base hits in his previous game (2-for-5 with two doubles and three RBI) against the Mets.

 Jake Burger Game Info & Props vs. the Mets